system-zero/system-zero/data/docs/la.md

   # or
   var c
   # both are valid.
 An explicit semicolon, denotes the end of a statement.
-  # A new line also can denote the end of a statement, when they didn't left
+  # A new line can also denote the end of a statement, and when there are no
   # any tokens to consume.
-Thus a statement, and based on the context of the
+Thus a statement, and based on the context it may
-  # may span into multiply lines.
+  # span into multiply lines.
   # Multiply statements in one line without a semicolon at the end, may work
   # or may not work, as there are a couple of obvious ambiquities, so it can
   # not be guarranteed.
 However this is valid in this specific implementation: